 Okay, all that said, let’s move on to a new (but related) topic.

 This comes from a study published by the American College of Sports Medicine, and it’s showing the number of functional motor units in the arm muscles of nine young runners (the ‘Y’) with an average age of 27, nine old runners (the “O”) with an average age of 70, and nine lifelong masters runners (the “MR”) with an average age of 70.
 Take note these people are RUNNERS.
 They’re using their legs to perform their activity, not their arms.
 As you can see, the older folks have significantly less motor units in their arm muscles (so, less muscle mass and less strength) than the young runners… proof of the age-related sarcopenia process at play here.

 What this shows is that just the act of exercising doesn’t give us some sort of “whole body neuroprotection.”
 Exercise only preserves the muscles you’re using.
 I know, this isn’t mind-blowing or anything and seems common sense.
 But yet culturally, we sort of know this and ignore it.
 Runners continue to just run, cyclists just bike, and the walkers seem to think they’ve got fitness covered too.
 GANG, YOU DON’T. You have to push, pull, and carry heavy things if you want to maintain a strong and fit bod long into your post-retirement years.

-I probably could have summed this whole article up in 5 words:
+I probably could have summed this whole thing up in 5 words: